 Hug-a-Tree and Survive

-- Always tell an adult where you are going.
+- Tell an adult where you are going.

-- Help searchers find you by blowing your whistle and by answering their calls.
+- Help searchers find you by answering their calls.

 View the background survival knowledge behind this program.